Wagner Group: Sudan

-In late January 2019, after protests erupted in Sudan mid-December 2018, the British press made allegations that the PMCs were helping the Sudanese authorities crackdown on the protesters.
-During the first days of the protests, demonstrators and journalists reported groups of foreigners had gathered near major rallying points.
-This was denied by the Russian Foreign Ministry, although it confirmed contractors were in Sudan to train the Sudanese army.
-The SBU named 149 PMCs it said participated in the suppression of the protests, as well as two that were reportedly killed in the clashes.
-Between 30 and 40 people were killed during the protests, including two security personnel.
-More than 800 protesters were detained.
-Meanwhile, France accused the PMCs of having a "strong, active presence" on social media and that they were pushing a strong "anti-French rhetoric" in the CAR.
+The earliest reports of PMC Wagner involvement in Sudan came in 2017.
+The PMCs were sent to Sudan to support it militarily against South Sudan and protect gold, uranium and diamond mines.

-Following Omar al-Bashir's eventual overthrow in a coup d'état on 11 April 2019, Russia continued to support the Transitional Military Council (TMC) that was subsequently established to govern Sudan, as the TMC agreed to uphold Russia's contracts in Sudan's defense, mining and energy sectors.
+Following Omar al-Bashir's overthrow in a coup d'état on 11 April 2019, Russia continued to support the Transitional Military Council (TMC) that was established to govern Sudan, as the TMC agreed to uphold Russia's contracts in Sudan's defense, mining and energy sectors.
 This included the PMCs' training of Sudanese military officers.
-The Wagner Group's operations became more elusive following al-Bashir's overthrow and they continued to mostly work with Sudan's Rapid Support Forces (RSF).
+The Wagner Group's operations became more elusive following al-Bashir's overthrow.
+They continued to mostly work with Sudan's Rapid Support Forces (RSF).
 Wagner was said to be linked to the Deputy Chairman of the TMC and commander of the RSF, Gen. Mohamed Hamdan Dagalo.
-In May, Russia signed a military agreement with Sudan which, among other things, would facilitate the entry of Russian warships to Sudanese ports.
-Additionally, a new draft agreement was signed in November 2020, that would lead to the establishment of a Russian naval logistic center and repair yard that on Sudan's Red Sea coast would host up to 300 people.
-The agreement is expected to stand for 25 years unless either party objects to its renewal.

 In April 2020, the Wagner-connected company "Meroe Gold" was reported to be planning to ship personal protective equipment, medicine, and other equipment to Sudan amid the coronavirus pandemic.
 Three months later, the United States sanctioned the "M Invest" company, as well as its Sudan subsidiary "Meroe Gold" and two individuals key to Wagner operations in Sudan, for the suppression and discrediting of protesters.